 4th Sunday of December

 On Pyrmera (pronounced: peer-mehr-uh) we celebrate all of the things symbolically linked to the ancient classical element of fire.
 Fire represents light in the darkness, guiding our path both individually and as a people.
-Aretéans also associate fire with the First Level of Human Consciousness (“The Fog”), and while it might seem strange to celebrate the lowest stage of human consciousness, even that stage is still a miraculous amount of consciousness.
+Aretéans also associate fire with the First Level of Human Consciousness (“The Fog”), and while it might seem strange to celebrate the lowest stage of human consciousness, even that stage is still an impressive amount of consciousness.

 The ancient Greeks, from whom many of the Aretéan ideas originate, believed that the titan Prometheus gave fire as a gift to humans, which ignited the spark of innovation in our species until this day—we also give gifts on this day, hoping that what we give might do the same!
 Specifically, we try to give gifts which will educate, inspire, or be of some practical use; rather than contributing to mindless consumerism.